-The transaction of matters subsequent to execution of such 1 d.
-2 contracts and arising out of them; 3 Operating as an insurer under a license or certificate of e. authority issued by the Department; or 4 5 f.
-The purchase of contracts of insurance issued to persons in this 6 State by an assumption agreement.
-7 'Domestic guaranty association' means the Postassessment Insurance (7) 8 Guaranty Association in Article 17B of this Chapter, as amended; the 9 Workers' Compensation Security Funds in Article 3 of Chapter 97 of 10 the General Statutes, as amended; the Life and Accident and Health 11 Insurance Guaranty Association in Article 17C of this Chapter, as 12 amended; or any other similar entity hereafter created by the General Assembly for the payment of claims of insolvent insurers.
-13 14 (8) 'Domiciliary state' means the state in which an insurer is incorporated 15 or organized; or, in the case of an alien insurer, its state of entry.
-'Fair consideration' is given for property or obligation when: 16 (9) 17 In exchange for such property or obligation, as a fair equivalent a.
-18 therefor, and in good faith, property is conveyed or services are rendered or an obligation is incurred or an antecedent debt is 19 20 satisfied; or 21 b.
-Such property or obligation is received in good faith to secure a present advance or antecedent debt in amount not 22 23 disproportionately small as compared to the value of the 24 property or obligation obtained.
-'Foreign guaranty association' means a guaranty association now in 25 (10)26 existence in or hereafter created by the legislature of any other state.
-'Formal delinquency proceeding' means any liquidation or 27 (11)rehabilitation proceeding.
-28 29 'General assets' means all real, personal, or other property that is not (12)30 specifically mortgaged, pledged, hypothecated, deposited, or otherwise 31 encumbered for the security or benefit of specified persons or classes 32 of persons.
-As to specifically encumbered property, 'general assets' 33 includes all such property or its proceeds in excess of the amount necessary to discharge the sum or sums secured thereby.
-Assets that 34 35 are held in trust and on deposit for the security or benefit of all policyholders in more than one state or all policyholders and creditors 36 37 in more than one state shall be treated as 'general assets'.
-38 'Insolvency' or 'insolvent' means that an insurer is unable to pay its (13)obligations when they are due, or that its admitted assets do not exceed 39 40 its liabilities plus the greater of (i) any capital and surplus required by law for its organization; or (ii) the total par or stated value of its 41 authorized and issued capital stock.
-For the purposes of this 42 subdivision, 'liabilities' includes reserves required by statute, by 43 Department rules, or by specific requirements imposed by the 44 the Court has jurisdiction over a person served pursuant to Chapter 1A of the General
+- (4) Creditor.
+A person having any claim, whether matured or unmatured, liquidated or unliquidated, secured or unsecured, absolute, fixed, or contingent. - (5) Delinquency proceeding.
+Any proceeding instituted against an insurer for the purpose of supervising, rehabilitating, conserving, or liquidating such insurer. - (6) Doing business.
+Includes any of the following acts by insurers, whether effected by mail or otherwise: - a.
+The issuance or delivery of contracts of insurance to persons resident in this State; - b.
+The solicitation of applications for such contracts, or other negotiations preliminary to the execution of such contracts; - c.
+The collection of premiums, membership fees, assessments, or other consideration for such contracts; - d.
+The transaction of matters subsequent to execution of such contracts and arising out of them; - e.
+Operating as an insurer under a license issued by the Department; or - f.
+The purchase of contracts of insurance issued to persons in this State by an assumption agreement. - (7) Domestic guaranty association.
+The Postassessment Insurance Guaranty Association in Article 48 of this Chapter, as amended; the North Carolina Self-Insurance Security Association in Article 4 of Chapter 97 of the General Statutes; the Life and Accident and Health Insurance Guaranty Association in Article 62 of this Chapter, as amended; or any other similar entity hereafter created by the General Assembly for the payment of claims of insolvent insurers. - (8) Domiciliary state.
+The state in which an insurer is incorporated or organized; or, in the case of an alien insurer, its state of entry. - (9) Fair consideration.
+When given for property or obligation means either of the following: - a.
+In exchange for such property or obligation, as a fair equivalent therefor, and in good faith, property is conveyed or services are rendered or an obligation is incurred or an antecedent debt is satisfied. - b.
+Such property or obligation is received in good faith to secure a present advance or antecedent debt in amount not disproportionately small as compared to the value of the property or obligation obtained. - (9a) Federal home loan bank.
+A federal home loan bank as defined and established under the federal Home Loan Bank Act, 12 U.S.C. § 1421, et seq. - (10) Foreign guaranty association.
+A guaranty association now in existence in or hereafter created by the legislature of any other state. - (11) Formal delinquency proceeding.
+Any liquidation or rehabilitation proceeding. - (12) General assets.
+All real, personal, or other property that is not specifically mortgaged, pledged, hypothecated, deposited, or otherwise encumbered for the security or benefit of specified persons or classes of persons.
+As to specifically encumbered property, "general assets" includes all such property or its proceeds in excess of the amount necessary to discharge the sum or sums secured thereby.
+Assets that are held in trust and on deposit for the security or benefit of all policyholders in more than one state or all policyholders and creditors in more